 Set out on an epic voyage to the remote lands made famous by Ernest Shackleton.
 Traveling aboard the ice-class expedition ships, National Geographic Explorer and National Geographic Orion, spend six days discovering the icy wonders of the Antarctic Peninsula.
 Stroll through lively crowds of penguins in stunning South Georgia, and hike the rocky shores of the Falkland Islands.
 Experience boundless wildlife and captivating beauty as you venture into some of the planet’s most unspoiled landscapes.

 Depart Miami on an overnight flight to Argentina.
 Check into your hotel before setting out on an afternoon tour of the city.
 Then gather for a welcome reception.

 Caesar Park Hotel (D)

-Fly to Ushuaia, the southernmost city in the world, and enjoy lunch on a catamaran cruise of the Beagle Channel.
+Fly to Ushuaia, the southernmost city in the world, and enjoy lunch overlooking the Beagle Channel.
 Then set sail on the National Geographic Explorer or the National Geographic Orion.